 - You can choose not to sift it and have a whole wheat style texture.

-How to measure this gluten-free flour…
+🥄 How to measure the flour

 Since this flour is made fresh and sifted, it tends to be fluffy and has to be measured differently to get the same results as wheat flour.

-- When you measure it by volume, tap the measuring cup on the countertop a few times to settle the flour and then add more until the measuring cup is full to the top.
+- When you measure it by volume, tap the measuring cup on the countertop a few times to settle the flour, and then add more until the measuring cup is full to the top.

 - Your measurement will be most accurate by weight.
 One cup of wheat flour weighs 4.5 oz or 120 grams, so make sure your gluten-free flour weights the same as wheat flour when swapping it out in a recipe.